Russian war crimes: Total casualties

 health care) by May 2023, reaching the levels of death toll comparable to Yugoslav Wars and the worst months of the Iraq War.

 From 24 February 2022 to 30 June 2023, OHCHR assessed that 90.5% of all civilian fatalities were killed by explosive weapons with wide area effects, and that 84.2% of them were recorded on the Ukrainian-controlled territory.
 No region in Ukraine was spared from Russian attacks.
 By one estimate, only 3% of all Russian missiles, drones and bombs hit military targets, while 97% hit civilians targets.
-By June 2023, UNDP estimated 1.5 million homes in Ukraine were either damaged or destroyed in the Russo-Ukrainian War.
+By November 2025, the UN estimated 2.5 million housing units in Ukraine were either damaged or destroyed in the Russo-Ukrainian War, corresponding to 10% of Ukraine's total housing stock.
 By comparison, approximately 2 million homes were damaged or destroyed in Ukraine during World War II.
 13% of all Ukrainian housing units was damaged or destroyed by February 2025, whereas the post-war reconstruction was estimated at $524 billion.
 Additionally, around 174000 km2 of Ukraine was contaminated by landmines and explosive remnants.

-On 3 July 2023, Around 700,000 children have been brought from conflict zones in Ukraine to Russian territory, according to a Russian MP, leading to concerns over illegal deportations and forced removals.

 In March 2024, the OHCHR Commission published a report concluding the following:

 The Commission is concerned with the number, the geographic spread, and the gravity of human rights violations and corresponding international crimes which it has documented during its mandate.
 These have affected men, women, boys and girls of all backgrounds and ages.
 It has concluded that Russian authorities have committed numerous violations of international humanitarian law and violations of international human rights law, in addition to a wide range of war crimes, including the war crime of excessive incidental death, injury, or damage; wilful killings; torture; inhuman treatment; unlawful confinement; rape; as well as unlawful transfers and deportations.
 The Commission has also found that the Russian armed forces' waves of attacks, starting 10 October 2022, on Ukraine's energy-related infrastructure and the use of torture by Russian authorities may amount to crimes against humanity.